timspro/server/README.md

 If no `--port` is specified, then Node will randomly assign one.
 If `--log` is specified, a message including the port will be printed to the console in addition to the normal output logged.

-By default, folders starting with `_` cannot be routed to due to the default value of `--forbid`.
+By default, routes cannot contain "/" so subdirectories with the routes folder cannot be accessed.
+This can changed by specifying a different "forbid" regex string.

 ### Serve Folder